-President Ismael Omar Guelleh, whose multi-party, multi-ethnic coalition controls all levels of government, was re-elected to a third term in 2011 after getting parliament to change a constitutional prohibition on more than two terms.
+President Ismael Omar Guelleh, whose multi-party, multi-ethnic coalition controls all levels of government, was reelected to a third term in 2011 after getting parliament to change a constitutional prohibition on more than two terms.
 The opposition boycotted the polls.
 One of Djibouti’s comparative advantages is its geostrategic location at the mouth of the Red Sea.
 Port facilities and the railway are key assets.
-Djibouti is also home to French, Japanese, and American military facilities.
-The main port serves as a key staging point for international antipiracy operations.
-Djibouti is active in the African Union’s AMISOM peacekeeping mission in Somalia.
-Djibouti has few natural resources and imports most of its food.
-The government relies on foreign assistance to pay its bills and finance development projects.
-In 2013, Guelleh announced that Djibouti would focus on improving and expanding its financial and communications sectors.
+The main port serves as an important staging point for international antipiracy operations, and Djibouti is active in the African Union’s AMISOM peacekeeping mission in Somalia.
+The country has few natural resources and imports most of its food, and the government relies on foreign assistance to pay its bills and finance development projects.
+With the recent conflict in Yemen, thousands of refugees have made their way to Djibouti.

 Efforts to curb government corruption have met with little success.
-Power remains heavily concentrated in the hands of the president, and political repression increased in 2014.
+Power remains heavily concentrated in the hands of the president, and repression of political opposition has increased.
 Public officials do not have to disclose their assets.
-Trials and judicial proceedings are time-consuming, prone to corruption, and politically manipulated.
+Judicial proceedings and trials are time-consuming, prone to corruption, and subject to political manipulation.
 Protection of private property is weak.
-The judicial system is based on the French civil code, but Sharia law prevails in family matters.
+Sharia (Islamic) law prevails in family matters.

-The top individual income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
+The top personal income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a property tax and an excise tax.
 The overall tax burden equals 20.3 percent of total domestic income.
 Government spending amounts to 37.7 percent of total domestic output.
 Public debt has been reduced to below 50 percent of GDP, but the latest budget remains in deficit.

-The regulatory system lacks clarity and efficiency.
-Launching a business remains burdensome, and the minimum capital required amounts to about twice the level of average annual income.
-A modern labor market has not fully developed.
-Several goods and services are subject to price controls.
-In 2013, the IMF urged the government to replace costly subsidies on food and fuel with targeted assistance.
+The regulatory system suffers from a lack of transparency and clarity, and the minimum capital requirement to start a company is costly.
+Recent labor-market reforms have not been fully enforced.
+Many goods and services are subject to price controls, and in 2015, the IMF again urged the heavily indebted government to replace costly subsidies for food and fuel with targeted assistance.